SebastianObi/RNS-Tools/README.md

 Various small programs and tools which use the Reticulum Network Stack RNS from https://github.com/markqvist/Reticulum

+## General Information for all tools/programs

+### Current Status:
+It should currently be considered beta software and still work in progress.

+All core features are implemented and functioning, but additions will probably occur as real-world use is explored.

+There may be errors or the compatibility after an update is no longer guaranteed.

+The full documentation is not yet available.
+Due to lack of time I can also not say when this will be further processed.

 ## Support / Donations
 You can help support the continued development by donating via one of the following channels: